carlomorelli/muon-app/README.md

 Also in this case, try hitting the application's version page or the `/webapi/items/` API.
 If you see JSON content returned in both cases, everything is well.

 It is worth noting that the `Dockerfile` included uses the official OpenJDK-8-Alpine base images, which are very compact.
-In particular to run the JAR it is only required to use the JRE image, which is including just the Java runtime.
-A built `muon-app-image` will weight **less than 90 Megabyes**:
+Also, it is sufficient to use the JRE Runtime base image to run our built JAR inside the container.
+A built `muon-app-image` will weight around **90 Megabytes** as you can see:
 ```bash
 $ docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE